achalmed/website-achalma/docs/blog/posts/2020-05-23-Comandos-goole-assistant/index.md

 Play a song

-- OK Google, play <Can't Stop> on Google Play Music.
+- OK Google, play Can't Stop on Google Play Music.

-- OK Google, plays <At The End> by <Linkin Park>.
+- OK Google, plays At The End by Linkin Park.

 Play an artist